Walfas/Gyazaux/README.md

 	* The actual file name that gets sent to the server will be whatever you enter in the box, postfixed with `.png` or `.jpg`.
 	* Leaving this blank is fine too; the naming will be left up to the server.
-* `ask`: If nonzero, the default options will be used each time, without a popup window (like standard Gyazo).
+* `ask`: If zero, the default options will be used each time, without a popup window (like standard Gyazo).
+Otherwise, popup.

 ### Acknowledgements
 * Gyazo for Mac was first developed by Toshiyuki Masui